scsketch/pagemaster-rn/README.md

 npm run web
 ```

-You can then press `w` in the terminal, or open your browser at `http://localhost:8081/`
+You can then press `w` in the terminal.
+If a new browser tab doesn't open then open one at `http://localhost:8081/`

 ## Run on your mobile device